 Poison Oak and Poison Sumac Poison Ivy Prevention Tips

-- Smother the area where the poison ivy is growing.
 A Longer term solution is similar to lasagna gardening.
-Just use cardboard, black plastic, newspaper, or mulch to cover up the area where the poison ivy grows.
+Just use cardboard, black plastic, newspaper, or composted leaf mulch to cover up the area where the poison ivy grows.
 In time, the lack of light to the plant will kill it and the roots.

 Sprays for poison ivy prevention

 Many products can be made at home with natural ingredients for a fraction of the cost and poison ivy sprays are no exception. (see my tutorial for DIY disinfectant wipes, too.

 You can use them to wipe down garden tools that might be infected.)

 Here are a few natural sprays to treat poison ivy in the garden.
 Use them on dry days when no rain is expected for several days.